benmvp/slides/2020/jsconfhi/perfect-lib.md

 - Only 1/3 of devs had used TypeScript in 2017
 - In 2018, it was 47%
 - In 2019, it was nearly 60%
-  * If we add in those that are interested in learning: **80%**
+  * If we add in those devs that are interested in learning TS: **80%**
-- 8 out of every 10 developers will need TypeScript definitions from your lib
+- 8 out of every 10 developers will need **TypeScript definitions** from your lib
-  * In order to build their app using your lib
+  * In order to write their app in TypeScript that uses your lib
-- Question: **So what makes it possible to make TypeScript definitions available?**
+- Question for us: **So what makes it possible to make TypeScript definitions available?**

 /////